“The Leader in Wings for Unmanned Aircraft”

 Unmanned Aerial Vehicles (UAV)

-Foremost among the many areas in which we work is developing wings for unmanned aircraft.
+Foremost among the many areas in which they work is developing wings for unmanned aircraft.
 Typical requirements in these programs are light weight, durability and low cost.

 Joint Air Surface Standoff Missile (JASSM)